Matt Rowell: 2021

 Rowell played out the rest of the season, however played injured and looked "noticeably out of sorts", averaging just 14.1 disposals in the 2021 season, well below his output before his 2020 injury.

 2022

 Following a "solid off-season", Rowell returned in round one and produced a career best performance with 33 disposals (17 kicks and 16 handballs), 22 contested possessions, 10 score involvements, nine clearances and six tackles, in a 27 point win over the West Coast Eagles.
+Rowell played all 22 home-and-away season games for the Gold Coast in 2022 at an average of 19 disposals.
+He signed a contract extension following the season, committing to the club through to the end of 2025.

+2023

+Rowell had another brilliant season in 2023 in which he played 23 out of 23 possible matches for the Gold Coast Suns.
+Rowell received 12 Brownlow votes in 2023, including two 3-vote games (rounds 9 & 11) and polled the 2nd-most votes for the Suns, only behind fellow young superstar Noah Anderson.
+Additionally, Rowell's 2023 tally of 190 tackles is an all-time VFL/AFL record for most tackles in a season.

+2025

+In 2025, Rowell had a career-best season as the Suns made their first finals series.
+Rowell won the 2025 Brownlow medal with a total of 39 votes, as well as earning All-Australian honours and winning Gold Coast's best and fairest award.

 Statistics

-Updated to the end of round 1, 2023.
+Updated to the end of the 2025 season.